What is set point weight and why do we need to accept our bodies as they are, no matter their natural range?

 Stop being self-deprecating!
 We all do it, especially those of us with Irish and English blood.
 It’s almost ingrained into us from birth; “Don’t ever let anyone know that you like yourself.
 They’ll think you’re self-centered.”

 I once had a therapist tell me a story about her own struggles with self-deprecating behaviour.
 She was living abroad and had been traveling with a friend who was from somewhere else far from Ireland.
 One evening her friend turned to her and told her that she (the therapist) puts herself down too much.
-For each time she was self-deprecating, her foreign friend gave her a firm, but gentle, slap.
+Each time she was self-deprecating, her foreign friend gave her a firm, but a gentle, slap.

 I’m not saying you should have a friend slap you each time you put yourself down.
 After years of practicing such behaviour, it can become like second nature.
 Therefore it’s good to have others on board to help remind you what you should and shouldn’t be saying to yourself.
 How we speak to ourselves matters because it subconsciously tells us how we should be seen by others.